Yoav666s/dnd-wiki/collections/_classes/rogue/mischievous-apprentice.md

 If you're specialized in this cantrip, you don't provoke opportunity attacks from the creature you target with it for the rest of the turn.

 ## [Fling](/spells/fling/)
-If you're specialized in this cantrip, ranged attacks you make with it can deal sneak attack damage.
+If you're specialized in this cantrip, ranged attacks you make with it are eligible to deal sneak attack damage.

 ## [Minor Phantasm](/spells/minor-phantasm)
 If you're specialized in this cantrip, taking damage doesn't automatically end it for the target.
 Instead, it must make another Intelligence saving throw to realize that it's an illusion.